 Here at Higson Dental Group, we offer several options for dentures and partials including removable and implant-supported prosthetics all near you.Contact Us Now

 Losing your natural teeth can be emotional and distressing.
 But with new dental technologies, you can have high-quality dentures that fit comfortably and look good.
-There are two kinds of fabricated dentures.
+There are three kinds of fabricated dentures.

 Partial Dentures: Similar to a dental bridge, a partial denture replaces several missing teeth.
 A person may need partial dentures for their front teeth, partial dentures for their back teeth, or some other combination.
 At Higson Dental, your top Grande Prairie dentist, we will create the perfect set of dentures for your mouth.